Financial assistance to pay for a funeral

 The Bereavement Assistance Program provides assistance to people who are unable to pay for the cost of a funeral.
 Applicants must also show that family are not able to meet the costs.

-This option may seem a little out of the box, but crowd funding is used for so many different causes these days.
-There are always generous people out there willing to give a helping hand.
-Set up a crowdfunding request at places like: My Cause or Go Fund Me.
+This option may seem a little out of the box, but crowdfunding is used for so many different causes these days.
+There are always generous people out there willing to give a helping hand if asked.
+A crowdfunding request can be set up online to help with funeral costs for pensioners through websites like My Cause or Go Fund Me.

 If your loved one died as a result of being a victim of crime or a road accident your funeral expenses will most likely be covered by your States Victims of crime Boyd or Transport Accident Commission.
 Your Funeral Service Provider will be able to assist you with these claims if this is applicable to your situation